Case Study: Kent County CouncilInstalling future-proofed charging infrastructure in rural areas, creating a long-term revenue stream.

 Installing charging infrastructure outside of busy urban areas has typically been a challenge for the industry and there is massive disparity in the distribution of EV charging points across the UK.

-For example, over 30% of the UK’s public charging network is located in London, equivalent to 63 public chargers per 100,000 people i.
-This compares to areas like Gravesham, Kent, which has just 3.7 chargers per 100,000 people ii.
+For example, over 30% of the UK’s public charging network is located in London, equivalent to 63 public charging points per 100,000 people i.
+This compares to areas like Gravesham, Kent, which has just 3.7 charging points per 100,000 people ii.

 In more rural areas, lower grid capacity and fewer connections can increase upfront cost, with lower footfall compounding the challenge by extending the return-on-investment period.
 The project in Kent faced similar challenges, with constraints on power supply in some locations.